VelocitasImperium/Lynx-gt3/LynxGT3-guide.md

 <img src="https://github.com/VelocitasImperium/Taurus-GT3/blob/main/images/Guide/TaurusGt3-guideFlash7.png" width="600">

-Once you have completed the wiring you can plug the Arduino board into your PC, if you have done everything correctly you will notice that the PWR LED on the Taurus PCB is ON, now you can burn the bootloader:
+Once you have completed the wiring you can plug the Arduino board into your PC, if you have done everything correctly you will notice that the PWR LED on the Lynx PCB is ON, now you can burn the bootloader:

 Select the **Arduino Micro** on the "Board:" section.